 |Embezzlement||Embezzlement is stealing property that the person initially possessed legally.
 An example is not returning a rented car on time.15|

-For years our Las Vegas criminal defense lawyers have succeeded in negotiating petit larceny (petty theft) charges down to full dismissals or charge reductions.
-You are welcome to call us for a free consultation to discuss how we can help put this case in the past and keep your criminal record clean.
+For years our Las Vegas DUI/criminal defense lawyers have succeeded in negotiating petit larceny/petty theft charges down to full dismissals or charge reductions.
+You are welcome to call our criminal law firm for legal advice and to discuss how our theft attorneys can help put this case in the past and keep your criminal record clean.

-Arrested in California?
-Read our article about California petty theft laws.
+Arrested in Denver?
+Read our article about Colorado petty larceny laws and Colorado misdemeanor theft laws.

 - NRS 205.0834.